nationalarchives/da-aws-clients/site-docs/src/main/paradox/sqs/usage/index.md

 The deleteMessages method deletes a single message with the provided receipt handle.

-The getQueueAttributes method returns all attributes of the queue.
+The getQueueAttributes method returns requested attributes of the queue.
+There is an optional parameter to take a list of attribute names.
+If omitted, it retrieves `ALL` attributes of the queue.

 @@@ index